unraed/unraed.github.io/docs/DialogueTree/Tutorials/Customization.md

 ![C_CustomSpeaker01](Images/C_CustomSpeaker01.png)

-Another good example is in the included CRPG Speaker Component, which includes a Texture property to use as a portrait.
+Another good example is in the included CRPG Speaker Component, which introduces a Texture property to use as a portrait.

 ![C_CustomSpeaker02](Images/C_CustomSpeaker02.png)